This product is no longer in stock

 The packs in this series are designed for around 40 pounds of gear, but if packed carefully with a balanced load, can satisfactorily carry 50 or more pounds without stressing out too much.
 But, 40 pounds should be way more than enough to get you thru any common multi-day trip, especially in moderate weather when you don't have to carry so much in the way of extra clothes.
 I've been out for 8-day trips with these backpacks, and that included a space-eating bear canister.
 Most of our renters won't need anything bigger.
 This size pack is also our recommendation for international trips - for example, bouncing around Europe for a month or so.

-Most packs in this line have an adjustable shoulder harness, so the packs can be adjusted to most "torso lengths" unless you're really super tall or a child.
+Most of the packs we rent have an adjustable shoulder harness, so the packs can be adjusted to most "torso lengths" unless you're really super tall or a child.
 What's a torso to a backpack?
 It's the length along your spine, starting at the top at your C7 vertebrae - that bone at the base of your neck that sticks out when you bend your head forward.
 Measure down your spine to a point on your lower back even with those hip bones that stick out and support your spare tire - the iliac crest is what that's called.
 It's tricky to measure yourself, so get a friend with a measuring tape to help you figure it out.
 For a picture/diagram of how to measure your torso, see here.
-As long as you're between 15 - 21 inches (most adults are)these packs should fit fine.
+As long as you're between 15 - 21 inches (most adults are) these packs should fit fine.
+See more about the fit and loading of this particular rental pack.

 Learn more about backpacks, including the pros and cons of externals vs internals; info on fitting; how to load up with your gear and how to select the best pack for you.
 We also have a series of videos about backpacks.
 Or just give us a call at 480-348-8917 to ask any questions about the best backpack for your needs.